neofelisho/go-microservices/README.md

 # Go!
-Micro-service!
+Microservices!

 This project demonstrates this workflow:

-- Establish micro-services by Go.
+- Establish microservices by Go.
 - Containerize services and use docker-compose as orchestration tool.
 - Generate K8S YAML settings and deploy to K8S server.